Revenue extends deadline for discounted tax debt payment plan

 A measure in the July stimulus package provided that companies could warehouse Covid tax debt, deferring payment until their businesses reopened and then availing of reduced interest rates.
 Photograph: Nick Bradshaw

-Businesses have been granted more time to pay outstanding tax bills with Revenue at a discounted rate of interest.
+Businesses have been granted more time to pay outstanding tax bills to Revenue at a discounted rate of interest.

 The decision comes as a spokeswoman for the tax office said there had been strong demand for the incentivised repayment programme, with €46 million of outstanding business taxes now covered by it.

-But it also provided a special amnesty on earlier non-Covid tax debt even where this had not been previously disclosed.

-This amnesty allowed for an interest rate of 3 per cent to apply to outstanding tax debt once the business entered a phased payment agreement with the Revenue Commissioners.
+This amnesty allowed for an interest rate of 3 per cent to apply to outstanding tax debt once the business entered a phased payment agreement with Revenue.

 Companies had to put the arrangement in place by September 30th to qualify.
 However, Revenue has now extended this deadline to the end of October.